Thank you, Paul, for that kind introduction, and thank you, everyone, for inviting me to join you for this wonderful event.

-The system this movement created offers affordable products and services; it offers the kind of personal service to its member-owners that is relationship based—something not always common today in other business models; and it offers programs like the CU Senior Safeguard program (opens new window) that trains credit union staff to recognize signs that an elder member may be financially exploited.
+The system this movement created offers affordable products and services; it offers the kind of personal service to its member-owners that is relationship based—something not always common today in other business models; and it offers programs like the CU Senior Safeguard program (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) that trains credit union staff to recognize signs that an elder member may be financially exploited.

 I can tell you I am honored to work with over 1,100 dedicated professionals who work for the NCUA and strive for the highest levels of professionalism and public service.
 They know that behind every member number is a name, a face, and a dream.
 They know that members are much more than an algorithm or entry on a spreadsheet.
 They’re people with dreams for the future, who you can help to take that next step up the ladder with confidence.
 Our challenge now is to work on reaching more of those people.

 America’s credit unions are especially well-placed to overcome these challenges.

 This regulatory framework established 85 years ago increased trust, confidence, and accountability in the credit union system.
 That was what allowed these vital local institutions to expand, to prosper, and to give back to the communities they serve.